CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< /tabs >}}

 4. Add a unique MLAG ID (clag-id) to each bond.

-The value must be between 1 and 65535 and must be the same on both peer switches.
+   For MLAG to operate correctly, the peer switches must know which links are dual-connected or are connected to the same host or switch.
+You must specify a unique MLAG ID (clag-id) for every dual-connected bond on each peer switch.
+The value must be between 1 and 65535 and must be the same on both peer switches for the bond to be considered dual-connected.
 The example commands use values 1 and 2:

     {{< tabs "TabID112 ">}}